alewman/rom-farmer/docs/reference/ORGANIZATION.md

 ## Configuration

-Organization can be configured via `romgroomer.toml`:
+Organization can be configured via `romfarmer.toml`:

 ```toml
 [organize]